 It is also important to understand how you will be notified of when and where you will be playing on the day of the event, as a common mistake on tournament days is not showing up on time!
 This will help avoid stress, controversy, and silly rules mistakes during competitive play in a pickleball tournament.

-This pickleball blog will break down some of the "must-know" pickleball tournament rules for any pickleball tournament - particularly, any sanctioned pickleball tournament.
+This pickleball blog will break down some of the "must-know" pickleball tournament rules for any pickleball tournament - particularly, this pickleball blog will break down the rules for a USA Pickleball-sanctioned pickleball tournament.

 Pickleball tournaments generally have the following event categories:

 - Men – Singles and Doubles